nhmikami/42-born2beroot/README.md

       cd /var/www/html
       ```

-    * Configure the `wp-config.php` file and update database-name, username and password with the values set when the database was created
+    * Configure the `wp-config.php` file and update database-name, username and password with the values set when the database was created<br />
       <img src="img/wp-config.png"><br />

     * Enable modules in Lighttpd to improve the performance of web applications on the server